NCAR/climate-primer-water/doc/ch4_gcms.rst

     technological innovations including geoengineering, in curbing climate impacts.

-While GCMs are invaluable, they do come with limitations.
+While GCMs are invaluable, they do come with *limitations*.
 Their accuracy depends on the quality of input data, the precision of mathematical formulations, and the computing power available that constrains the temporal and spatial resolution of the calculations.
 Moreover, there is